-${\it Table~3.~Configuration~options~for~a~message~listener~container}$
+Table 3.
+Configuration options for a message listener container

-Property (Attribute) Description SMLC DMLC (group) This is available only when using the namespace.
-When specified, a bean of type Collection <messagelistenercontainer> is registered with this name, and the container for each tistener/> element is added to the collection.
-This allows, for example, starting and stopping the group of containers by iterating over the collection.
-If multiple tistener-container/> elements have the same group value, the containers in the collection form an aggregate of all containers so designated.</messagelistenercontainer> ✓ channelTransacted (channel-transacted) Boolean flag to signal that all messages should be acknowledged in a transaction (either manually or automatically). ~ ✓ acknowledgeMode (acknowledge) NONE: No acks are sent (incompatible with channelTransacted=true).
+Property (Attribute) Description D M LC ackTimeout (N/A) When messagesPerAck is set, this timeout is used as an alternative to send an ack.
+When a new message arrives, the count of unacked messages is compared to messagesPerAck, and the time since the last ack is compared to this value.
+If either condition is true, the message is acknowledged.
+When no new messages arrive and there are unacked messages, this timeout is approximate since the condition is only checked each monitorInterval.
+See also messagesPerAck and monitorInterval in this table. ~ acknowledgeMode (acknowledge) NONE: No acks are sent (incompatible with channelTransacted=true).
 RabbitMQ calls this "autoack", because the broker assumes all messages are acked without any action from the consumer.
-MANUAL: The listener must acknowledge all messages by calling Channel.basicAck(). • ✓ • AUTO: The container acknowledges the message automatically, unless the MessageListener throws an exception.
+MANUAL: The listener must acknowledge all messages by calling Channel.basicAck(). √ • AUTO: The container acknowledges the message automatically, unless the MessageListener throws an exception.
 Note that acknowledgeMode is complementary to channelTransacted-if the channel is transacted, the broker requires a commit notification in addition to the ack.
 This is the default mode.
-See also batchSize. transactionManager (transaction-manager) External transaction manager for the operation of the listener.
-Also complementary to channelTransacted - if the Channel is transacted, its transaction is synchronized with the external transaction. ✓ ✓
+See also batchSize. adviceChain (advice-chain) An array of AOP Advice to apply to the listener execution.
+This can be used to apply additional cross-cutting concerns, such as automatic retry in the event of broker death.
+Note that simple reconnection after an AMQP error is handled by the CachingConnectionFactory, as long as the broker is still alive. √ √